 Lowering the body temperature is the first treatment in Hot/Cold therapy.
 Low temperatures cause your blood vessels to constrict.
-The blood vessels’ size reduction decreases inflammation and swelling, which are a source of compression and pain.
+The blood vessels' size-reduction decreases inflammation and swelling, which are a source of compression and pain.
 Cold therapy also provides a numbing effect on the pain.
 Cold therapy is immediately accompanied by heat treatment.
 The heat improves the flexibility and movement of the soft tissues improving their functionality and reducing pain.

 Energy Released During an Accident

 It is not necessarily the speed that causes an injury it is the sudden stop.
 Your body and organs are moving at the same speed your car is moving.
 The g-force involved in a motor vehicle accident can easily cause catastrophic injuries, damage to the organs, or even death.
-G-force is a measure of kinetic energy which the body is subjected to during acceleration or deceleration.
-It is widely known a 160 pounds per wearing a seat belt and traveling at only 30 miles per hour experiences about 30 g’s of force in a front-end collision with a fixed object.
+G-force is a measure of kinetic energy to which the body is subjected during acceleration or deceleration.
+It is widely known a 160 pounds per wearing a seat belt and traveling at only 30 miles per hour experiences about 30 g's of force in a front-end collision with a fixed object.
 Which is 2.4 tons of force acting on the body.
-If the vehicle occupant was not wearing a seat belt at the time of the crash, they could likely experience 150 g’s or 12 tons of force on the body.
+If the vehicle occupant was not wearing a seat belt at the time of the crash, they could likely experience 150 g's or 12 tons of force on the body.
 It is not uncommon for people to suffer serious soft-tissue injuries and broken bones even in lower-speed collisions.

 Injuries to Internal Organs

 Your organs including the brain can often move around in the cavities and compartments of the body during an accident.
 The accident can create physical trauma, but may not immediately be apparent, which is why you should always seek a medical evaluation after a car crash.
 In order to reduce the effects of g-force trauma on the body, it is important to wear a seatbelt at all times.
-Not only will a seatbelt stop your body from colliding with the car’s interior, but it can also provide about a foot of extra “stretching” distance which can drastically reduce the amount of acute g-force execrated on your body.
+Not only will a seatbelt stop your body from colliding with the car's interior, but it can also provide about a foot of extra “stretching” distance which can drastically reduce the amount of acute g-force execrated on your body.
 Avoid following other vehicles too closely, and put down the cell phone.
-It’s estimated that one out of every five car crashes which result in an injury is a direct result of distracted driving.
+It is estimated that one out of every five car crashes which result in an injury is a direct result of distracted driving.

-Contact AlaMed for Your Back Injury Treatment in Birmingham
+Contact AlaMed for Your Back Injury Treatment

 Back injuries can start as subtle discomforts that are easily ignored.
 However, the injuries become worse when they are left unattended.
 Do not disregard your back discomfort when the pain is still mild.
-Contact our Birmingham injury clinic, AlaMed Injury Clinics so that our experts can analyze your injury and set you on a treatment journey that leads to healing.
+Contact our injury clinic, AlaMed Injury Clinics so that our experts can analyze your injury and set you on a treatment journey that leads to healing.